 Treatments will vary depending on the severity and underlying cause of ICP, but may include:

 - Medication: Doctors will use drugs to reduce swelling or blood clots.
-Examples include aspirin, which thins the blood and reduces the chances of blood clots.
+Examples include warfarin, which thins the blood and reduces the chances of blood clots.
+In some cases, a doctor may recommend aspirin, but current guidelines no longer advise this for most people, because of the risk of bleeding.

 - Surgery: In severe cases, surgery may be necessary to reduce ICP.
 Surgery could involve removing a part of the skull and repairing the damage, such as a ruptured blood vessel.
 Ventriculostomy is another possible procedure.
 It involves inserting a plastic tube into the skull to drain excess fluid and reduce ICP.